Our Dallas diminished value attorneys have 38 years of experience maximizing Texas auto damage claims.

-Topic: Filing a Diminished Value Claim
+Filing a Texas Diminished Value Claim

-Remember: Even if the at-fault driver’s insurance carrier paid for your vehicle to be repaired (and the repair work was perfect) it will never be worth as much as a similar vehicle that has not been involved in an accident.
+Remember: Even if the at-fault driver’s insurance carrier paid for your vehicle to be repaired (and the repair work was perfect) it will never be worth as much as a similar automobile that has not been involved in an accident.

 You may be entitled to damages for the loss of value to your automobile following a motor vehicle collision.
 Sometimes original parts are not utilized in the repairs or defects still exist after the repairs are completed.
 Often times the very fact that your car was involved in a wreck causes it to lose value since most people evaluate a car’s damage history in determining its value.

-Q: What is Repair-Related diminished value?
+What is Repair-Related diminished value?

 If your car or truck was repaired following a motor vehicle collision but the repairs did not return it to its pre-collision condition you may have a claim for repair-related diminished value.

-Q: What are some potential examples of repair-related diminished value?
+What are some potential examples of repair-related diminished value?

 If structural defects or cosmetic differences are not repaired correctly the loss of value to your vehicle can often be tied directly to the quality of the repairs.
 If the facility that repairs your vehicle fails to utilize original manufacturer parts, for example, you may be entitled to repair-related diminished value damages.

 Remember: Do not take your car or truck to the body shop recommended by the at-fault driver’s insurance company.
 The insurance carrier wants the repair costs to your vehicle to be as low as possible and often recommends facilities that use non-OEM (original equipment manufacturer) parts.

-Q: What is inherent diminished value?
+What is inherent diminished value?

 Once your vehicle has been involved in a collision it has a damage history.
 If two cars are similar in almost every way except one has been involved in a collision and one hasn’t which vehicle do you think everyone would choose to purchase?
-The very fact your vehicle has been involved in a collision and been repaired causes an inherent loss of value to you.
+The very fact your vehicle has been involved in a collision and was repaired causes an inherent loss of value to you.

 Remember: You can recover damages for inherent diminished value even if your vehicle was optimally repaired.
 In fact, optimal repairs are even assumed.

-Remember: If the repairs were not optimal or done in a reasonable manner you could have a claim for repair-related diminished value.
+Also Remember: If the repairs were not optimal or done in a reasonable manner you could have a claim for repair-related diminished value.